Social work internship jobs in Asheville, NC - 156 jobs

 Complexity of Duties

 Guidelines consist of professional standards of practice, medical policies and procedures.
 Must, also, comply with Compliance Plan, Utilization Review Plan, State and Federal guidelines, CMS, FPM, DHHS, PHS, and IHS regulations.
-These guidelines are not always specifically applicable to the individual patient or situation and independent judgment is required in selecting the most appropriate guideline, and applying the intent.
+These guidelines are not always specifically applicable to the individual member or situation and independent judgment is required in selecting the most appropriate guideline, and applying the intent.

 Supervision Received: